-Welcome to the 15th edition of Check your Pulse, a weekly newsletter where I share a collection of thought provoking things designed to help you stay inspired and create meaningful impact.
+Welcome to the 24th edition of Check your Pulse, a weekly newsletter where I curate thought provoking reads at the intersection of tech, society, and culture.
+It is read by 3,500+ founders, creators, and other purposeful readers and has been described by readers as ‘a yoga class for the mind’.
 If you know someone who’d like this sort of thing in their inbox, they can subscribe here.

 Happy Sunday, friends.

 VCs like to invest in companies operating in large TAMs (total addressable markets).

 The problem is – there’s a difference between a large market and your ability to capture a meaningful portion of it.

 Take a company selling smart dog collars.
 There’s a difference between the number of dog owners in the U.S. (your TAM) and the number of dog owners in the U.S. willing to spend $150 on a smart dog collar (your SAM – serviceable addressable market).

 For most companies, the more people they reach, the less likely those people will be as die-hard fans as their early adopters, and the higher the CAC will be.
 As the company reaches a certain size, competition and a diminishing pool of potential new customers makes the acquisition of each incremental customer increasingly difficult and expensive.